haxtibal/netsnmptable/README.md

 Below is an incomplete and unordered list.

 ### Libraries ###
--[easysnmp](https://github.com/fgimian/easysnmp) - "Pythonic SNMP library based on the official Net-SNMP bindings".
+- [easysnmp](https://github.com/fgimian/easysnmp) - "Pythonic SNMP library based on the official Net-SNMP bindings".
 Very nice approach to improve the original by sophisticated tests and more pythonic interface and design.
--[PySNMP](http://pysnmp.sourceforge.net) - Pure Python SNMP library, to act in Agent/Manager/Proxy role.
+- [PySNMP](http://pysnmp.sourceforge.net) - Pure Python SNMP library, to act in Agent/Manager/Proxy role.
--[snimpy](https://github.com/vincentbernat/snimpy) - Library on top of PySNMP.
+- [snimpy](https://github.com/vincentbernat/snimpy) - Library on top of PySNMP.
 "Snimpy is aimed at being the more Pythonic possible.
 You should forget that you are doing SNMP requests."

 ### Table handling ###
--[HNMP](https://github.com/trehn/hnmp) - PySNMP based package, to "ease the pain of retrieving and processing data from SNMP-capable devices".
+- [HNMP](https://github.com/trehn/hnmp) - PySNMP based package, to "ease the pain of retrieving and processing data from SNMP-capable devices".
 Let's you define table structures manually, rather than parsing them from MIB, because "Depending on MIB files would make the calling piece of code harder to distribute".
--[A Munin Plugin](https://raw.githubusercontent.com/munin-monitoring/contrib/master/plugins/snmp/snmp__airport), get's table via netsnmp.snmpwalk and converts it to a dictionary.
+- [A Munin Plugin](https://raw.githubusercontent.com/munin-monitoring/contrib/master/plugins/snmp/snmp__airport), get's table via netsnmp.snmpwalk and converts it to a dictionary.